 Autosteer requires that you pay attention to your surroundings and remain prepared to take control at any time.
-If Autosteer still does not detect your hands on the steering wheel, the request escalates by sounding chimes that increase in frequency.
+If Autosteer still does not detect your hands on the steering wheel, the flashing light on the car status section of the touchscreen increases in frequency and a chime sounds.

-If you repeatedly ignore Autosteer's prompts for having your hands on the steering wheel, Autosteer disables for the rest of the drive and displays the following message.
+If you repeatedly ignore Autosteer's prompts to apply slight force to the steering wheel, Autosteer disables for the rest of the drive and displays the following message requesting you to drive manually.
 If you don't resume manual steering, Autosteer sounds a continuous chime, turns on the warning flashers, and slows the vehicle to a complete stop.

-Autosteer unavailable for the rest of this drive Hold steering wheel to drive manually
+Autosteer unavailable for the rest of this drive.
+Hold steering wheel to drive manually.